Siouxland Forecast: June 20, 2020

 Satellite and radar imagery shows that we had some morning showers and thunderstorms today in northern and northeastern Siouxland, but have seen partly cloudy skies throughout the afternoon.

-As always, tune into KCAU 9 News tonight at 6 and 10 p.m. to see if you’ll need to have a back up plan for Father’s Day activities tomorrow!
+As always, tune into KCAU 9 News tonight at 10 p.m. to see if you’ll need to have a back up plan for Father’s Day activities tomorrow!